Career and Education Overview for Mike Kimbro...

 1991 - 1993 Choice Solutions, Inc., Colleyville, TX

 One of three founding partners in this computer integration company (along with Idaho's Don R. Rowe and England's Mark J. Littlefield) which initially "grey marketed" IBM AS400 Systems, then later moved to sell and service the LAN and WAN side of the IBM Midrange marketplace.

 1989 - 1991 XL/Datacomp, Inc., Irving, TX

 Moved to yet another firm which specialized in the "grey marketing" of IBM Mid-Range Systems.
-Responsible for coverage of IBM AS400, System36 and System/38 users in parts of Dallas, then later in the entire Fort Worth area.
+Responsible for coverage of IBM AS/400, System/36 and System/38 users in parts of Dallas, then later in the entire Fort Worth area.
 Assisted Anderson Consulting in the sale of XL Datacomp's XL/Mac Pac manufacturing software at Senisys in McKinney, TX.
-It was noteworthy because at one point during the sales cycle the Senisys CEO--responding to a highly polished "trial close"--personally kicked the entire sales team out of the building.
+It was noteworthy because at one point during the sales cycle, the red headed Senisys CEO, responding to a highly polished "trial close", personally kicked the entire sales team out of the building.

 XL/Datacomp, a Hinsdale, IL company, folded for 2 reasons.
 True, IBM pulled our "business partner" status due to our gray market activities.
 But the bigger reason, and the one which pushed me out, were the yearly sales plan reductions.